sadhikabhatia1812/Exp7/README.md

   Display sum and average.
   End.

-Conclusion:- By executing these programs, we learned how to use arrays for storing and processing multiple elements efficiently and how to use strings for text manipulation in C++.
+ Conclusion:-
+These programs demonstrate fundamental programming concepts such as working with arrays and strings in C++.
+They cover input/output operations, loops, conditional statements, and basic algorithms like searching, finding minimum and maximum values, string reversal, and palindrome checking.

+Understanding and practicing these programs helps build a strong foundation in programming logic and problem-solving skills, which are essential for tackling more complex programming tasks.in C++.
 We implemented common operations like searching, finding min/max, reversing, palindrome checking, and basic calculations.
 This experiment reinforced understanding of loops, conditional statements, and data storage in C++.